simeydotme/donutty/README.md

 | -----: | :-------- | :-------- | :---------- |
 | `set` | `property, value` | `String, Number` | Set a property's value (`min`, `max`, `value`)
 | `setState` | `newState` | `Object` | Set the values for multiple properties (`min`, `max`, `value`, `bg`, `color`)

+## notes
+As donutty will be responsive and grow to the width of the container, it may be necessary to add `overflow: hidden;` to the `[data-donutty]` wrapper element so that it doesn't overflow the page due to transform-rotation.

 ---